 The Federal Direct Graduate PLUS Loan is a federal loan available to graduate students.
-The maximum amount you will be eligible to borrow for the 2018-2019 school year is included in your St. John's financial aid award information.
+The maximum PLUS loan amount is the cost of attendance noted on the financial aid package minus all other financial aid received.
+A borrower may elect to borrow the maximum amount they are eligible for or enter a specific amount to borrow for the school year.
 Many students decide to limit the Grad PLUS amount borrowed to the difference between annual direct costs and other financial aid received.
 Direct costs are those paid directly to St. John's and include tuition and fees, and for resident students, room and board.
 Indirect costs consist of all other expenses that relate to attendance at St. John's.
 Your entire estimated cost of attendance which includes an estimate of both direct and indirect costs is available on your UIS account.
-The interest rate on Federal Direct Graduate PLUS Loans is calculated annually by the Federal Government based on the 10-year Treasury note index.

 • Please note: There is now a regulatory provision that requires special loan counseling for any PLUS Loan applicant who has an adverse credit history but who qualifies for a PLUS Loan through the process for reconsideration due to extenuating circumstances or by obtaining an endorser for the loan.
-If you are required to complete this special loan counseling, you will be notified by the US Department of Education and directed to the student loans website at https://studentloans.gov.
+If you are required to complete this special loan counseling, you will be notified by the US Department of Education and directed to the student loans website at https://studentaid.gov.
 Any PLUS Loan with this requirement cannot be processed until counseling is completed.